Contrast-induced nephropathy: Diagnosis

 CIN is classically defined as a serum creatinine increase of at least 25% and/or an absolute increase in serum creatinine of 0.5 mg/dL after using iodine contrast agent without another clear cause for acute kidney injury, but other definitions have also been used.

 The American College of Radiology recommends the usage of the AKIN criteria for the diagnosis of CIN or PC-AKI.
-The AKIN criteria states that the diagnosis is made if within 48 hours from intravascular contrast medium exposure one of the following occurs:
+The AKIN criteria state that the diagnosis is made if, within 48 hours from intravascular contrast medium exposure, one of the following occurs: